Data Mining - Themes

 Theoretical Foundations of Data Mining

-The various theories for basis of data mining includes the following:
+The theoretical foundations of data mining includes the following concepts −

-Pattern Discovery − The basic idea of this theory is to discover patterns occurring in the database.
-Following are the areas that contributes to this theory:
+Pattern Discovery − The basic idea of this theory is to discover patterns occurring in a database.
+Following are the areas that contribute to this theory −

 Probability Theory − This theory is based on statistical theory.
 The basic idea behind this theory is to discover joint probability distributions of random variables.

-Probability Theory − According to this theory data mining is finding the patterns that are interesting only to the extent that they can be used in the decision making process of some enterprise.
+Probability Theory − According to this theory, data mining finds the patterns that are interesting only to the extent that they can be used in the decision-making process of some enterprise.

-Microeconomic View − As per the perception of this theory, the database schema consist of data and patterns that are stored in the database.
-Therefore according to this theory data mining is the task of performing induction on databases.
+Microeconomic View − As per this theory, a database schema consists of data and patterns that are stored in a database.
+Therefore, data mining is the task of performing induction on databases.

-Inductive databases − Apart from the database oriented techniques, there are statistical techniques also available for data analysis.
-These techniques can be applied to scientific data and data from economic & social sciences as well.
+Inductive databases − Apart from the database-oriented techniques, there are statistical techniques available for data analysis.
+These techniques can be applied to scientific data and data from economic and social sciences as well.

 Statistical Data Mining

-The model's generalization allow a categorical response variable to be related to set of predictor variables in manner similar to the modelling of numeric response variable using linear regression.
+The model's generalization allows a categorical response variable to be related to a set of predictor variables in a manner similar to the modelling of numeric response variable using linear regression.

-Mixed-effect Models − These models are used for analyzing the grouped data.
-These models describe the relationship between a response variable and some covariates in data grouped according to one or more factors.
+Mixed-effect Models − These models are used for analyzing grouped data.
+These models describe the relationship between a response variable and some co-variates in the data grouped according to one or more factors.

-Factor Analysis − Factor Analysis Method is used to predict a categorical response variable.
-This method assumes that independent variable follow a multivariate normal distribution.
+Factor Analysis − Factor analysis is used to predict a categorical response variable.
+This method assumes that independent variables follow a multivariate normal distribution.

 Visual Data Mining

-Visual Data Mining uses data and/or knowledge visualization techniques to discover implicit knowledge from the large data sets.
-The Visual Data MIning can be viewed as an integration of following disciplines:
+Visual Data Mining uses data and/or knowledge visualization techniques to discover implicit knowledge from large data sets.
+Visual data mining can be viewed as an integration of the following disciplines −

-Data Visualization − The data in the databases or the data warehouses can be viewed in several visual forms that are listed below:
+Data Visualization − The data in a database or a data warehouse can be viewed in several visual forms that are listed below −

-Data Mining result Visualization − Data Mining Result Visualization is the presentation of the results of data mining in visual forms.
-These visual forms could be scatter plots and boxplots etc.
+Data Mining Result Visualization − Data Mining Result Visualization is the presentation of the results of data mining in visual forms.
+These visual forms could be scattered plots, boxplots, etc.

 Data Mining Process Visualization − Data Mining Process Visualization presents the several processes of data mining.
-This allows the users to see how the data are extracted.
-This also allow the users to see from which database or data warehouse data are cleaned, integrated, preprocessed, and mined.
+It allows the users to see how the data is extracted.
+It also allows the users to see from which database or data warehouse the data is cleaned, integrated, preprocessed, and mined.

 Audio Data Mining

-To indicate the patterns of data or the features of data mining results, Audio Data Mining makes use of audio signals.
-By transforming patterns into sound and musing instead of watching pictures, we can listen to pitches,tunes in order to identify anything interesting.
+Audio data mining makes use of audio signals to indicate the patterns of data or the features of data mining results.
+By transforming patterns into sound and musing, we can listen to pitches and tunes, instead of watching pictures, in order to identify anything interesting.

 Data Mining and Collaborative Filtering

-Today the consumer faced with large variety of goods and services while shopping.
-During live customer transactions, the Recommender System helps the consumer by making product recommendation.
+Consumers today come across a variety of goods and services while shopping.
+During live customer transactions, a Recommender System helps the consumer by making product recommendations.
 The Collaborative Filtering Approach is generally used for recommending products to customers.
 These recommendations are based on the opinions of other customers.